4 Ways to Save for Retirement Without a 401(k)

 Like robo-advisors, they’re easy to use, convenient and automated.

 However, you might end up paying higher fees over time due to an app’s monthly subscription model.
-Stash and Acorns, for example, charge $3 to access a Roth or traditional IRA.
+Stash and Acorns, for example, charge a $3 monthly subscription fee to access a Roth or traditional IRA.

 Paying $36 a year for a retirement account is steep compared to discount brokers and robo-advisors, especially for users with small account balances.